We Analyzed the Future Direction of STAAR Surgical Company (STAA), Here is What We Found

-STAAR Surgical Company (NASDAQ:STAA) went down by -12.19% from its latest closing price compared to the recent 1-year high of $139.97.
-The company’s stock price has collected -10.38% of loss in the last five trading sessions.
-Press Release reported on 04/21/21 that STAAR Surgical to Report First Quarter Results on May 5, 2021
+STAAR Surgical Company (NASDAQ:STAA) went down by -19.07% from its latest closing price compared to the recent 1-year high of $139.97.
+The company’s stock price has collected -19.74% of loss in the last five trading sessions.
+Press Release reported on 05/05/21 that STAAR Surgical Reports Record First Quarter 2021 Net Sales of $50.8 Million Up 44% Y/Y

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.